jorgegv/rage1/doc/DATAGEN.md

   * `PROBABILITY`: a value in 0-255 which maps to the probability [0..1] that each filling btile is generated.
 Useful for generating randomized
   backgrounds: stars, grass, water, etc.
+* `SCREEN_DATA`: optional 24 lines of 64 characters, enclosed by quotes (").
+A text representation of the screen map, with the different btiles (obstacles and decorations) drawn by 2-char sequences.
+See `game_data/map/Screen03.gdata` for an example).
+Only OBSTACLEs and DECORATIONs can be drawn with this method.
+The remaining elements (ITEMs, HOTZONEs, etc.) must be specified with the previous commands.
+* `DEFINE`: define a graph for using it in SCREEN_DATA lines.
+Arguments:
+  * `GRAPH`: 2-char repsesentation of each character cell for the BTILE
+  * `BTILE`: the btile name for this graph
+  * `TYPE`: OBSTACLE or DECORATION

+*Special Note:*

+The order in which the elements are placed on the screen is the following:

+- If SCREEN_DATA lines exist, there must be exactly 24 lines, and exactly of 64 characters each (not counting the enclosing quotes).
+That is a 32x24 character-cell screen.
+- SCREEN_DATA elements are generated
+- Remaining elements are positioned over the previous ones if needed

 ### HERO data